 With $2.8 Billion of Loans Closed in 2017, the HUD 223(f) Program is Exploding In Popularity

 While HUD's FHA 223(f) mortgage program has become more popular in the past decade, it's still misunderstood.
-A lot of market-rate multifamily owners and operators still think that FHA 223(f) loans are only designed for nonprofits, low-income housing, or affordable housing projects.
+Many market-rate multifamily owners and operators still believe that FHA 223(f) loans are only designed for nonprofits, low-income housing, or affordable housing projects.
 As a result, they've missed out on one of the housing industry's most affordable and highest-leverage financing options.

-This comprehensive guide offers a review of HUD 223(f) mortgage insurance which is designed for existing multifamily rental properties.
-This guide introduces key terms, addresses FAQs, and outlines the application and approval process.
+This website offers a review of the HUD 223(f) loan program, which is designed for existing multifamily rental properties.
+We introduce key terms, address FAQs, and outline the application and approval process.
 If you have additional questions, please don’t hesitate to contact us today.